 - Yogurt, nuts and chia seeds

-- Add extra vegetables like beets or roasted peppers from the salad bar to an open faced turkey sandwich or wrap to “beef” it up and make more filling without loading up on more empy cals.
+- Add extra veggies: Add extra vegetables, such as beets or roasted peppers, from the salad bar to an open-faced turkey sandwich or wrap.
+This will make it more filling without loading up on empty calories.

-- If the hot entree appears uber loaded with some buttery sauce, then skip it, grab the hot veggies only and add lean protein from the sandwich station to your plate.
+- Avoid the rich sauces: If the hot entree appears uber-loaded with some buttery sauce, then skip it.
+Grab the hot veggies instead and add lean protein from the sandwich station to your plate.

 - Control your portions: Pour cereal in a small coffee cup instead of those family-sized bowls and couple it with protein.
 It’s hard to judge how much to pour when cereal is served in huge, self-serve dispensers.
-Better yet, go for hot cereal like oatmeal which is a better choice than most of the cold cereals.
+Better yet, go for hot cereal like oatmeal, which is a better choice than most of the cold cereals.

 - Don’t hang in the dining hall.
 Use it to eat.
 Lingering can cause you to eat more than you need just because you are there.

 - Don’t forget to look around and assess what is really available.
 Often there are many options that are baked, broiled, steamed, roasted, or grilled.
 This will make it easier to avoid foods that are fried, sautéed, breaded, crispy, creamed, batter-dipped, or buttered.

 Whether you go to the gym, walk to class, join an intramural sports team, take a fitness class for credit, or set up a workout corner in your room, daily exercise can improve your mood, help relieve stress and anxiety, increase your energy, promote better sleep, and help you maintain your weight.

 While 1 to 2 cups of coffee per day are fine, don’t depend on soda, coffee or energy drinks as a substitute for sleep.
 This can actually backfire and cause insomnia, disrupt concentration and cause restlessness and anxiety.
 Instead, try to get adequate sleep (8 hours a night), and take mental breaks while studying to refresh yourself.
 A good, consistent exercise regimen and consuming nutrient-dense snacks throughout the day will help keep your energy up too.